 This resource requires access to advertisements, which can either be found online or in magazines or newspaper.

 - Emergency Sub Plans

 - An independent work station in a set of stations

-- Differentiation – Assign this as a project for students who are already showing mastery
+- Differentiation – Assign this activity as reteaching for students who have yet to show mastery.

 - Use as a square on a Choice Board